carbon-language/carbon-lang/docs/project/goals.md

 necessary.
 Instead, Carbon should be forward-leaning in its platform support.
 To give a non-exhaustive list of example, we should not prioritize support for:

-- Byte sizes other than 8-bits, or non-power-of-two word sizes
+- Byte sizes other than 8-bits, or non-power-of-two word sizes.
-- Source code encodings other than UTF-8
+- Source code encodings other than UTF-8.
-- Big- or mixed-endian (at least for computation; accessing encoded data remains useful)
+- Big- or mixed-endian, at least for computation; accessing encoded data remains useful.
-- Non-2’s-complement integer formats
+- Non-2's-complement integer formats.
-- Non-IEEE 754 floating point format as default floating point types
+- Non-IEEE 754 floating point format as default floating point types.
-- Source code in file systems that don’t support file extensions or nested directories
+- Source code in file systems that don’t support file extensions or nested directories.

 #### Interoperability with and migration from existing C++ code